• Skip to main content

 Why are my blondies so cakey?

 Two things spring to mind.
 It could be as a result of measuring out your flour with a cup rather than by using digital scales.
-There is a far higher room for error when measuring with a cup as you can inadvertently measure too much flour into the batter making it cakey.
+There is far higher room for error when measuring with a cup as you can inadvertently measure too much flour into the batter making it cakey.

 To store: Store these Brown Butter White Chocolate Blondies in an airtight container at room temperature for up to 4 days or refrigerate for up to 7 days.